VitorCMatias/VitorCMatias/README.md

 <h4 align="center">
-I am a bachelor student of Electronic Engineering at University of São Paulo, and an enthusiast of C, C++ and Python.
-In my free time I enjoy work in personal projects, read and write about things that are interesting to me.
+I am a bachelor's student of Electronic Engineering at the University of São Paulo, and an enthusiast of C, C++ and Python.
+Beyond that, I am the software manager at EESC USP, where I work with electrical formula cars.
+I develop sensors, control and telemetry systems.
+In my free time, I enjoy work on personal projects, read books and write articles about things that are interesting to me.
 </h4>

 <!--